GxFlint/spark/README.md

-# spark
+# Spark
-A neuarl network application written in Erlang
+A neural network application written in Erlang